What Is Phubbing and How Is It Ruining Your Relationship

 6. Take your partner’s feelings into consideration

-There are times when your partner may have had a bad day or need to talk to you about something important.
+Sometimes, your partner may have had a bad day or need to talk to you about something important.
 They might get hurt if you don’t listen to them and keep phubbing.
-At some point, they might just feel like completely shutting off and stop telling you anything.
+Eventually, they might feel like completely shutting off and stop telling you anything.

 So, get your priorities straight and put yourself in their shoes the next time you start to phub them and stop right away.